 "We therefore think it's unlikely that more satisfied patients are somehow more sick and, in turn, more likely to die," said Fenton, who also noted a definitive cause-and-effect relationship could not be inferred from this study.

 The research team will next determine why more satisfied patients tend to be hospitalized more frequently by evaluating the clinical situations that lead to hospitalization for the least and most satisfied patients.
 They also intend to study why prescription costs are higher in the most satisfied group.

 "Patients should be satisfied with their physicians, but ideally it's because their physicians guide them toward the best care and not merely because their physicians provide tests or treatments that may do more harm than good," said Fenton.

 Additional study authors were Anthony Jerant, Klea Bertakis and Peter Franks, all of the UC Davis Department of Family and Community Medicine.

-A copy of their study -- "The Cost of Satisfaction: A National Study of Patient Satisfaction, Health Care Utilization, Expenditures, and Mortality" -- can be requested by contacting JAMA/Archives Media Relations at 312-464-5262 or email@example.com.
+A copy of the study — "The Cost of Satisfaction: A National Study of Patient Satisfaction, Health Care Utilization, Expenditures, and Mortality" — is available at http://archinte.jamanetwork.com/article.aspx?articleid=1108766&resultClick=3

 The UC Davis Department of Family and Community Medicine provides comprehensive, compassionate and personal care for patients within the context of family and community.
 The medical team integrates a humanistic approach to treating the "whole person" with evidence-based care.
 Special areas of faculty research are health-behavior change, physician-patient communication, chronic-illness care, women's health issues, and reducing racial and ethnic health disparities.
 For information, visit the department's website at www.ucdmc.ucdavis.edu/famcommed/